FantuzziMatteo97/567_project/README.md

         - MSE

 ## How to Run
-Execute the following command in the terminal to run the model:
+Execute the following command in the terminal to train the model:
 ```sh
 python train.py  [model_name] --timesteps=t --batch_size=b --epochs=n
 ```